Tudat/tudat/_sources/tutorials/tudatFeatures/environmentSetup/availableSettings.rst.txt

        Eigen::Vector6d constantCartesianState = ...
        std::string frameOrigin = "SSB";
        std::string frameOrientation = "J2000";
-       bodySettings[ "Jupiter" ]->ephemerisSettings = boost::make_shared< ConstantEphemerisSettings >(
+       bodySettings[ "Jupiter" ]->ephemerisSettings = std::make_shared< ConstantEphemerisSettings >(
            constantCartesianState, frameOrigin, frameOrientation );

 .. method:: Multi-arc ephemeris

    An ephemeris model (for translational state) that allows the body’s state to be defined by distinct ephemeris models over different arcs.
 Class is implemented to support multi-arc propagation/estimation.
 No derived class of :class:`EphemerisSettings` base class required, the created ephemeris can be made multi-arc by using the ``resetMakeMultiArcEphemeris`` function of the :class:`EphemerisSettings` class.
 The resulting :class:`Ephemeris` object will then be :class:`MultiArcEphemeris` (with the same ephemeris model for each arc when created, according to the settings in the :class:`EphemerisSettings` object)

    .. code-block:: cpp